YingChangJ/EdgarCayceBirthtimeDB/README.md

 This database contains all birthday-included readings by Edgar Cayce, for quick searching and charting.
 Also, all reincarnation with past life as famous person.

-About a quarter of people from previous lives have birth dates very close to those in their current lives, differing by no more than 3 days.
-This could suggest that they share the same souls or have similar lessons to learn.

 ### Table: Person (1555 in total, readings with birthdate)
 - id: A unique identifier for each person in Readings.